ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/scaling-out/replication/write-assurance.markdown

 {CODE write_assurance_1@Server\ScalingOut\Replication\WriteAssurance.cs /}

 The Raven client will send a request to the server and wait until response, the server then will check if the replication matches or exceeds the ETag that we just wrote.
-You can specify the number of replicas that are required to consider the document write as "safe" (The replicas won't be bigger then the replication destination).
+You can specify the number of replicas that are required to consider the document write as "safe" (The replicas won't be bigger then the replication destinations).
-Optionally, you can also provide a timeout, and if the server failed to check all the destination or they are not rechable, you will get an error concerning this.
+Optionally, you can also provide a timeout, and if the server failed to check all the destinations or they are not rechable, you will get an error concerning this.

 You can also use parameterless version of the `WaitAsync` method: